eferreirafilho/demeter-paper-simulations/README.md

 - When the vehicle is not positioned at a waypoint and planning is required, a waypoint with the current position of the vehicle is created.

 - The plan is a sequence of actions with maximum time for completion.
 If an action exceeds the time allocated for it (in the domain.pddl file), the action will fail.

-- Action **move** return success if vehicle has reached the waypoint within the time described in common/auv{i}/domain.pddl.
-Plan fails otherwise.

-- Actions **transmit_data** is simulated, vehicle just wait in position for some time (as defined in common/auv{i}/domain.pddl) and the action always returns as successfull.

-- Action **submerge-mission** is sucessfull if last way point in plan_wp was reached, simulating data-retrieval from sensor.

-- Action **wait-to-recharge** recharge the Vehicle (when in surface) and block most other action.

 - The threadsholds that we consider a vehicle is at a waypoint and is at the surface can be manually changed within file scripts/interface.py.